 This is the first one I made and my family went nuts for these rolls.

-The recipe was simple to make and I am going to show you just how easy it is to use.
+This is a great recipe and is simple to make and I am going to show you just how easy it is to use.

 How Soon Can You Use the Discard?